01110000u01101110k/rustChat/frontend/README.md

-# Yew Chat app
+# frontend using Yew

-Wrote the simplest chat SPA using yew.
+Wrote frontend for chat SPA using yew.

 in progress..